RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #827

+Re-organized what I needed for the downloading of files with `@fncreative/wick`.
+Now I'm preparing to start analyzing what paks are downloaded and what aren't.
+Then I can use that to download all of the paks that I'm still missing.
+I can then start using the extractor to inspect each pak of what files exist.
+Keep a cache of that list as well as eventually use that to download and track down where each file exists to download as I need them.

 ## #823, #824, #825, #826

 Alright I'm now able to download, get filenames and various other things with